RDX-Sci01/RDX-CHEATMAKER-PY/README.md

 explicitly rejected, because a chain that resolves right now is often just this session's heap coincidence.

-**Cheats** — independent freeze toggles with live ON/OFF/ERR status, one-shot writes, and per-cheat editing.
+**Cheats** — independent freeze toggles with live ON/OFF/ERR/LOSE status, one-shot writes, and per-cheat editing.
 Simultaneous freezes collapse into a single bulk-write exchange per tick rather than one write per cheat.

+> **A freeze cannot hold a value the game rewrites every frame.** This is a
+> property of the link, not a tuning problem, and it is worth knowing before
+> you reach for the feature.
+Measured on a real PS5: the game rewrote an ammo
+> address every 8–20 ms, while one write round trip costs ~15.7 ms. The freeze
+> held the value in 31 of 657 samples (4.7%) at its 200 ms tick, and 47.9% even
+> in a tight loop with no delay at all.
+>
+> Freezing works exactly as advertised for values a game writes only when they
+> *change* — currency, item counts, unlock flags, totals.
+For ammo, health,
+> timers and anything else updated per frame, it will lose, and the cheat
+> indicator reports **LOSE** rather than pretending otherwise.
+>
+> The established fix is to patch the instruction that performs the write
+> rather than race it — which is what every cheat in the GoldHEN corpus does.
+> RDX cannot yet author those; see `info/UPSTREAM_AUDIT_PASS8.md` and
+> `PASS9.md`.

 **Export / import** — native `.rdx.json` (the only format that carries pointer chains), GoldHEN/etaHEN checkbox JSON, CheatRunner `.mc4`, and the plaintext